Alex Fraser Bridge: Overview

 The bridge's southern end is in North Delta and its northern end is on Delta's Annacis Island.
-Connections on its southern end lead to Blaine, Washington and to White Rock.
+Connections on its southern end lead to White Rock and the Canada–United States border at the Peace Arch border crossing.
 The connections on the northern end lead into the cities of New Westminster, Richmond, and Burnaby, and on into Vancouver itself.
 It is a major artery in the Lower Mainland of British Columbia.

-The bridge was constructed for the British Columbia Ministry of Transportation and was designed by a joint venture of Klohn Crippen Berger and Buckland & Taylor (Now COWI North America).
+The bridge was constructed for the British Columbia Ministry of Transportation and was designed by a joint venture of Klohn Crippen Berger and Buckland & Taylor (now COWI North America).
 Its total cost was $58 million.

 Recent history

-In December 2016, the Alex Fraser Bridge along with the Port Mann Bridge dropped "ice bombs," also called "slush bombs" on vehicles causing damage to windshields.
-The Alex Fraser has the cables along the sides of the driving lanes where as the Port Mann has them cross over-top of the driving lanes.
+In December 2016, "ice bombs" (also called "slush bombs") dropped from the Alex Fraser Bridge and the nearby Port Mann Bridge onto vehicles, causing damage to windshields.
+The Alex Fraser has its cables along the sides of the driving lanes, whereas on the Port Mann, they cross over top of the driving lanes.
 In addition to 2016, this also happened on the Alex Fraser in 2005, 2008, and 2012.
 The Alex Fraser needed to be closed a few times during December 2016 due to the possibility of ice bombs; this caused major traffic problems in the region.
-To combat this issue, the BC Government announced that a heavy lift helicopter will be used to blow snow and ice off the cables to prevent it from accumulating and falling onto the cars below.
+To combat this issue, the BC government announced that a heavy lift helicopter will be used to blow snow and ice off the cables to prevent it from accumulating and falling onto the cars below.

-An announcement was made on January 19, 2017, that a new seventh travel lane will be added on the bridge by slightly narrowing the existing lanes and removing the shoulders.
-A counterflow system with movable barrier was added to help ease traffic during morning and afternoon rush hours.
-The new seventh lane opened to traffic on September 14, 2019, with the moveable reversible zipper in operation on December 16, 2019.
+An announcement was made on January 19, 2017, that a new seventh travel lane would be added on the bridge by slightly narrowing the existing lanes and removing the shoulders.
+A reversible lane system with a movable barrier was added to help ease traffic during morning and afternoon rush hours.
+The new seventh lane opened to traffic on September 14, 2019, with the moveable reversible zipper in operation beginning December 16, 2019.